If a guarantor can’t service a lease, the finance company can repossess & sell the financed equipment and recover any shortfall from the guarantor.

-Firstly, if they have been unhappy with, or are uncomfortable with the director because they may have experienced difficulties with payments etc., the Finance Company may repossess and sell the item.
-If this occurs, the guarantor may be liable for collection fees, penalties and interest as well as being charged for any shortfall on the facility after the item has been sold at auction.
+Firstly, if they are not satisfied with the director because they have experienced difficulties with payments etc., the Finance Company may repossess and sell the item.
+If this occurs, the guarantor may be liable for collection fees, penalties and interest as well as being charged for any shortfall on the facility after the item has been sold, usually at auction.

 Depending on the size of any shortfall, bankruptcy or the loss or sale of the guarantors’ home or other assets may follow.

-Alternatively, if the guarantor is able satisfy the finance company that the finance agreement will be honoured, the guarantor, provided they continue making payments, may retain possession of the financed equipment.
+Alternatively, if the guarantor is able satisfy the finance company that the finance agreement will be honoured, the financier may be satisfied to allow the guarantor to continue in possession if they continue making payments.

 If a guarantor is unable to continue servicing the finance agreement, they may consider selling the financed equipment but as the encumbrance will be noted on the title, clear title will not be able to be provided to any purchaser without the finance company agreeing to a sale.

-A finance company will usually give permission for the sale of a leased asset only where the guarantor provides a top up cheque to ensure payout of the finance agreement, in full.
-It is only when at this time the finance company will agree to removal of any listings against the assets’ title.
+A finance company will usually give permission for the sale of a leased asset only where the guarantor provides a top up payment to ensure full payout of the finance agreement.
+It is only at this time the finance company will agree to removal of any listings against the assets’ title.